pcengines/apu2-documentation/docs/voyage_image_building_alix.md

 ```

 That process changes grub configuration.
 It adds new positions on grub menu
 list.
-Often serial console redirections is disabled.
+Often serial console redirection is disabled.
 To change this follow
 [this instruction](./os_boot_serial_console.md).

-9. After `reboot` system with updated kernel will be on the gryb menu list.
+9. After `reboot` system with updated kernel will be on the Grub menu list.
-It will have kernel version on the name.
+It will have kernel version contained within the name.